eobrain/videogestalt/README.md

 ## Known issues

-There are a few known issues, due to the fact that moviepy, the library that we use to process videos, is [currently not actively maintained as of August 2023](https://github.com/Zulko/moviepy/issues/1874).
+There are a few known issues, due to the fact that moviepy, the library that we use to process videos, is [currently not actively maintained as of August 2023 since at least December 2022](https://github.com/Zulko/moviepy/issues/1874).
 Here is a list of downstream issues:
 * PILLOW 10.0.0 introduced a breaking change with moviepy, and although [a fix](https://github.com/Zulko/moviepy/pull/2003) was merged upstream into moviepy, there is no pypi release.
 Two solutions: cap PILLOW below 10, or install moviepy from github.
 Since the future of moviepy is uncertain, we chose to cap PILLOW, to ensure this tool continues to work in venvs.
 * On Windows, after saving the output, the following exception may arise:
 ```